gear6io/ranger/pkg/sdk/README.md

-# Icebox Go SDK
+# Data Lakehouse Go SDK

-A high-performance, feature-rich Go SDK for Icebox, inspired by the excellent design patterns from `clickhouse-go` and `ch-go`.
+A high-performance, feature-rich Go SDK for the data lakehouse platform, inspired by the excellent design patterns from `clickhouse-go` and `ch-go`.
 This SDK provides a native implementation with connection pooling, compression, comprehensive error handling, and full database/sql compatibility.

 ## Features